Kabaw Valley: War and settlement

 During the Burmese occupation, the four sons of Bhagyachandra ensconced themselves in the neighbouring kingdom of Cachar, whose ruler Gonvinda Chandra was their relative.
 From there, they sought British help to oust the Burmese from Manipur.
 After the Burmese occupied Assam and started threatening the states bordering British Bengal, the British declared war on Burma in 1824.
 Gambhir Singh, one of the four sons, was provided funding to raise a 'Manipur Levy' from Manipuri expatriates, with the objective of driving the Burmese out of Manipur.
 It eventually consisted of 2000 men and was commanded by a British officer, Major F. J. Grant with Captain R. B. Pemberton as his assistant.
 (Note: The initial offer was made to Chorjit Singh and Gambhir Singh jointly, but the former was dismissed in due course as the British were not convinced of his loyalty.)

 The British proceeded on two fronts: a land invasion of Assam, which commenced immediately, and a naval invasion on the Burmese mainland starting in May 1824.
 Gambhir Singh's force entered Manipur in June 1825 and found that the Burmese forces had already left the state.
-They had been apparently recalled to fight against British advances along the Irrawaddy Valley.
+They had been apparently recalled to fight against British advances along the valley of the Irrawaddy River.

 In January 1826, Gambhir Singh marched to Kabaw Valley, where again only local men were present under the command of the chief of Thaungdut (Samjok).
 They were ensconced in two stockades, one at Tamu and another on the right bank of the Chindwin River.
 Both were easily defeated.

 By February 1826, the Burmese agreed to all the British terms and signed the Treaty of Yandabo.
 By the treaty, they relinquished control over all the states bordering British India, including Manipur.
 It was later recognized that the clause concerning Manipur was rather limited.
 It stipulated that "should Gumbheer Sing desire to return to that country, he shall be recognised by the King of Ava as Raja thereof".
 He was not explicitly recognised as an independent ruler.
 Nor was any territory or boundary mentioned.
 However, it became immediately clear that the Kabaw Valley was contested.
 After the conclusion of the treaty, some Burmese troops entered the Kabaw Valley but returned without entering into hostilities.
 Gambhir Singh submitted the matter to the decision of the British Government.